 |Inferred Resource||1.7 billion tonnes at 31.25% TFe|

 Property Location and Ownership

 The Hayot Lake iron deposit is located in northeastern Quebec, approximately 20 kilometres north of the town of Schefferville.
 Through a wholly-owned subsidiary, Century has a 100% registered interest in the project.

-The Attikamagen JV Properties including Hayot Lake Deposit and Joyce Lake DSO Project, are located approximately 20 kilometres northeast of Schefferville, Québec, with a group of claims straddling the boundary between the Provinces of Québec and Newfoundland and Labrador.
+The Attikamagen iron ore properties including Hayot Lake Deposit and Joyce Lake DSO Project, are located approximately 20 kilometres northeast of Schefferville, Québec, with a group of claims straddling the boundary between the Provinces of Québec and Newfoundland and Labrador.
 The properties include 135 claims located in Québec and 682 claims located in Labrador, covering an aggregated area of approximately 36,142 hectares (as of October 2015).
 The mineral rights exclude surface rights and were acquired by staking.
 All claims are located on Crown lands.

 Geological Interpretation and Modelling

 This large taconite iron deposit is hosted in folded banded iron formations of the Proterozoic Sokoman Formation.
 The iron mineralization is stratabound and sedimentary in origin and occurs within a synclinal structure plunging shallowly to the southeast.

 Century provided to SRK a three-dimensional model for the main stratigraphic rock units of the Sokoman Formation as Gemcom GEMS wireframes interpreted from the drilling data.
 Each lithology domain delimits five members of the Sokoman Formation: Lean Chert (LC), Jasper Upper Iron Formation (JUIF), Upper Red Chert (URC), Pink Grey Chert (PGC) and Lower Red Green Chert (LRGC).
 The bottom of the overlying Menihek Formation and the top of the underlying formation were also modelled.